We are a community of intention. Get to know the Collective.

 Neighborhood Strategy Project Manager

-Sarah (she/her) is a multidisciplinary designer and storyteller interested in engaging social equity through design.
+Sarah is a multidisciplinary designer, design strategist and storyteller interested in engaging social equity through design.
 She’s passionate about community-centered design and strives to promote agency and collaboration throughout the design process.

 Favorite Black space: Kenya - its where I am from, it’s my ancestral home.